Concordium/concordium.github.io/source/mainnet/net/desktop-wallet/accounts-desktop.rst

 The Desktop Wallet provides a set of multi-signature transactions called Foundation transactions that only members of the Concordium Foundation can sign.

-These transactions are disabled by default, and if you're not a member of the Concordium Foundation we strongly recommend that you don't enable them.
+These transactions are disabled by default, and if you're not a member of the Concordium Foundation it is strongly recommended that you don't enable them.
 If you do enable the transactions, they will be listed on the multi-signature transactions page.
 However, you'll not be able to actually sign or submit any of these transactions.

 Node settings
 -------------